lizhanmit/learning-notes/java-advanced-note/java-advanced-note.md

 Methods in Proxy class have the same name as methods in Target class.

-If using factory pattern and config file to do management, you are able to decide applying Target class or Proxy class in the config file.
+If using factory pattern and config file to do management, you are able to decide to apply Target class or Proxy class in the config file.
 For example, you can apply Proxy class when you need the log function.

 ### AOP